sksizer/dat490/website/content/demographic_analysis.md

 - Robustness to overfitting
 - No requirement for feature scaling

+### Target Variable Selection

+Not all BRFSS variables are suitable targets for demographic analysis.
+The following sections are **excluded** from being target variables:

+- **Calculated Variables**: Derived variables computed from other responses
+- **Calculated Race Variables**: Computed race/ethnicity classifications
+- **Record Identification**: Administrative fields like record IDs
+- **Weighting Variables**: Statistical weights for survey analysis

+This filtering ensures we analyze genuine survey responses rather than computed derivatives or administrative data.

 ### Demographic Features Used

 The analysis uses 16 carefully selected demographic features from the BRFSS dataset: